Toxantron/scrumonline/README.md

 $ cp src/sample-config.php src/config.php
 </pre>
 The web root should point to the src directory.

+## Road Map
+* Include vote history of previous stories at the bottom of the master view
+* Simple cookie to store the user name for the "Join Session" form
+* Statistics tab in navigation bar

 ## Contribute
 If you want to contribute you can just clone the repository and follow the deployment instructions.
 Any changes must be commited to a fork and then merged by issuing a pull request.